thorrak/thorrak_hardware/ESP8266 BrewPi Boards/D1 - LCD TH Dupont NoRJ.md

 ESP8266 - Through Hole /w LCD & Dupont - No RJ-45 PCB
 =====================================================

 This PCB is designed to allow connecting an ESP8266 to the other hardware necessary to run the BrewPi firmware and control fermentation temperatures for your brewery.
 This specific board was designed to use a LoLin D1 Mini ESP8266 microcontroller and integrate with a 2-channel relay board and a LCD2004 IIC LCD screen.
 This PCB supports the use of dupont connectors for connecting the relay and IIC LCD which allows for a much more compact design than if screw terminals were used.
 This PCB uses a "SparkFun"-style level shifter module for handling the level conversion necessary to drive the LCD display.

 This board *does* have terminals for directly connecting temperature sensors and does not require the use of a connected sensor board.
-This simplifies the build at the cost of being able to move your sensors closer to your fermenter if required.
+This simplifies the build at the cost of no longer being able to move your sensors closer to your fermenter if required.

 Order Links